 Fig. 3.
 Thomas Telford, Atlas, Plate 21.
 Caledonian Canal outlet of three sluices at Strone, 1838.
 Engraving.
 Courtesy of University of Glasgow Special Collections.

-Telford and Southey met in 1819 just before the Highland Tour, a trip that cemented their friendship.
+As noted, Telford and Southey met in 1819 due to the networking efforts of John Rickman just before they set off on their Highland Tour, a trip that cemented their friendship as a group.
 Southey is famous, or notorious, as a repentant Romantic and revolutionary, not unlike Telford himself (Roe; odnb Telford; Pratt).
 Southey’s editor, C. H. Herford, characterized Telford as a “taciturn giant” (Herford xvi), but this is disingenuous, for evidently Telford did publish his own extended account in his Life of 1838, not to mention his numerous other literary efforts such as the survey reports and engineering proposals that won him many immensely expensive major engineering projects (such as the Highland improvement schemes).
 Telford also wrote several articles for the Edinburgh Encyclopaedia, a publishing enterprise in which he was also a major shareholder (Telford, Edinburgh Encyclopaedia 209–315) and, like other “literary engineers” he read and wrote poetry.

 In 1819, Northern Scotland had only recently become an ancient and primitive haunt.
 The European-wide cult of the mythical Ossian, the best-selling works of Walter Scott, and the Romantic celebration of its wild landscapes in art all contributed to this image of the country (Glendening; Morrison).
 Tourism in the region was equally recent, and complementary to this ancient image of the nation.
 Thomas Pennant’s A Tour in Scotland in 1769 was one spur to an expanding tourist trade; indeed, Pennant’s vigorous atmospheric descriptions echo on in later accounts (Southey borrows frequently from this text).
 But equally, as Martin Rackwitz comments, “The Highland tourist boom in the second half of the eighteenth century coincided with the collapse of the old social and economic order.
 Many travellers observed shocking scenes of poverty, evictions, and emigration” (Rackwitz 19–21).
 This cultural collapse was hastened by the aftermath of the Jacobite Rebellions of 1715 and 1745, and subsequent Hanoverian pacification; we see the names of this regime change planted across the region in Fort George, Fort Augustus, and Fort William.
 Even though new military roads were laid in after 1745, these were often very rough and eroded; and while rough tracks were not inconvenient for the local population, human or animal, who travelled unshod and preferred softer ground (Telford, Life 165), they were impassable for wheeled transport.
 By the end of the eighteenth century the second wave of investment in the Telford roads schemes placed the needs of vehicles such as the mail coach much more centrally, as essential for the creation of a civilized and polite society.
 Perversely, just as travelling in Scotland became more convenient than ever before at this time, travellers’ accounts at the height of the Romantic movement gave a different impression; the “terror” and “horror” evoked by the sight of certain mountains, cataracts, gorges, and passes became an “essential ingredient of travellers’ accounts” (Rackwitz 165).